Sweet is the lore which Nature brings;

 Although science is very good at solving single or limited problems, like finding a cure for a disease, producing a better motor, or building a more effective weapon of destruction, it is not very good at understanding things from the global perspective.
 This is due to the specialization that is rampant in the teaching, study, and practice of science, but it is also due to the great complexity of many of these problems.

-In many cases, science and its handmaiden technology provide short-term solutions to perennial problems, such as food and energy production, that often create serious long-term problems, precisely because of the scientist’s tendency to look at the problem in isolation from everything else, which often leads them to ignore the many different unintended effects that the proposed solution will produce.
+In many cases, science and its handmaiden technology provide short-term solutions to perennial problems, such as food and energy production, that often create serious long-term problems, precisely because of the scientist’s tendency to look at the problem in isolation from everything else, which often leads them to ignore the many different unintended effects that the proposed solution produces or will produce.
 Nuclear energy, pesticide use, and industrial farming are just a few examples.
 The use of quick solutions like pesticides, herbicides, artificial fertilizers, and genetically modified organisms represents not a failure of Nature but a failure of humanity, specifically our childish lack of patience in seeking to understand the causes of the problem and finding natural solutions for it.
 For these natural solutions often exist, if only we are willing to look for them rather than automatically and thoughtlessly reaching for the immediate, artificial, overly simplistic, and frequently harmful solutions provided by human ingenuity, which are almost always based upon a limited understanding – which it were better to call ignorance, since that is what it really is – of Nature’s highly complex and interrelated processes.

 So many areas of human activity, such as chemical industrial agriculture, demonstrate the truth of the saying that “a little knowledge is a dangerous thing,” especially when it is not accompanied by the knowledge of just how little we know and understand about the Nature that we believe we can control and make do whatever we have a will to make it do.
 The triumph of the artificial, at which we humans excel, represents not progress but frequently a great step away from everything that characterizes Nature: beauty, balance, durability, efficiency, complexity, variety, sustainable growth, harmonious and interconnected existence, and longevity.
 After all, there is no human creation that can do what every living organism can do, which is to grow and repair itself so that it maintains itself in an integral and functioning state while it is alive.